 - These slides from the orientation for new MS students provide an overview of the program, as well as additional useful information.

-A plan of study form for the MS degree should be completed and submitted by the student soon after admission to the program.
-This serves as a planning guide for the student.
-This plan should be kept up to date by regular consultation with the academic advisor.
+A plan of study form for the MS Computer Science degree should be completed by the student and approved by their academic advisor before the end of their second semester in the program.
+This serves as a planning guide for the student and should be kept up to date by regular consultation with their academic advisor.
 A final signed version of the plan must be included when the student submits a graduation application.